Frisch–Peierls memorandum: Memorandum

 Realising the sensitive nature of the document, Peierls typed it himself.
 One carbon copy was made.

 Today the original is in the Bodleian Library at Oxford University.

 Non-technical

 The memorandum was written in two parts.
 The first was an elegant and comprehensive outline of the implications of their calculations.
 It included a proposal that the best defence against such a weapon would be to develop one before Germany did so.
 In a few short pages these two scientists anticipated the policies of deterrence which would shape Cold War geopolitics.
 The second was an explanation of the science supporting their conclusions.
 The memorandum opens with:

+This section also contains an early description of the possibility of fizzles caused by predetonation, and dismisses concerns about enemy reverse engineering as even such fizzles would destroy the weapon.